SiFTW/MitchellLabWebsite/content/authors/Abigail2/_index.md

   url: "http://www.bsms.ac.uk"

 # Short bio (displayed in user profile at end of posts)
 bio: Abigail completed her MSci in Biomedical Science at the University of Sussex.
-She is currently on a rotation project in the lab as part of her PhD funded by the Biotechnology and Biological Sciences Research Council (BBSRC) funded Doctoral Training Partnership: South Coast Biosciences.
+She is currently on a rotation project in the lab as part of her PhD funded by the Biotechnology and Biological Sciences Research Council (BBSRC) funded Doctoral Training Partnership (South Coast Biosciences).

 interests:
 - Systems Siology